-Reporting on other information
+Reporting on Other information

 The Board of Directors is responsible for the other information.
-The other information comprises the information included in the Management Report and the declaration of the Members of the Board of Directors and the Company officials responsible for the preparation of the financial statements but does not include the financial statements and our auditor's report thereon.
+The other information comprises the information included in the Management Report and the Declaration of the Members of the Board of Directors and the Company officials responsible for the preparation of the financial statements.